-So how good is it?
-We’re always looking for the best mattress, so we reviewed the Simba mattress to find out.
-Here’s everything you need to know about the Simba Hybrid mattress…
+So just how good is it?
+We’re always on the hunt to find best mattress, so we reviewed the Simba mattress to find out.
+Before you make your purchasing decision, make sure you head to our Simba mattress discount codes and deals page for the cheapest prices.
+Now, here’s everything you need to know about the Simba Hybrid mattress…

 What is the Simba Hybrid mattress?

 The Simba Hybrid Original mattress is a 25cm deep, medium-firm mattress.
 Simba says it was was fine-tuned using data from more than 10 million sleepers, and is "perfect for 95 per cent of sleepers.
 It combines body-contouring memory foam with a supportive layer of up to 2,500 conical pocket springs (in the king size).

 In fact, there are five layers in total.
 On top, a zip-off, hypoallergenic cover helps control temperature.
 (Happily, it’s washable at 40 degrees.)
 Next, a 2.5cm responsive ‘airflow comfort layer’ of open cell, cooling Simbatex foam aims to tackle overheating, while boosting comfort.

 Under this sits a 25mm layer of Simba’s patented cone-shaped springs.
 These provide support, helping distribute your weight and to relieve pressure points, while reducing motion transfer.
 After that comes a 4.5cm reflex support layer of foam, and finally a 16cm high-density foam base with seven areas of zoned support.

 It comes in six UK sizes, from single to super king; five EU sizes, from single to queen; and six US sizes, from twin to California king.
 And the Simba Hybrid Original is a bed-in-a-box mattress, which means it’s delivered vacuum-packed to your door, for free, in a conveniently sized box.

 Like most bed-in-a-box options, all Simba Hybrid mattresses come with a 100-night trial.
 That's good, because the best way to decide whether a mattress is right for you is by actually sleeping on it – not after testing it for two minutes in a showroom.
 If you decide it isn’t right for you within that time, Simba will collect it for free and sort you out with a full refund.
 Easy.

 Simba Hybrid Original mattress: price